Have you ever wondered what you can do to teach your teen personal responsibility?

 Harvard School of Public Health put out a helpful healthy lunchbox guide you can show your teenager in order to give them an idea of the nutritious foods they can choose from when they go to pack their own lunch.

 Surprisingly, my son put together a lunch similar to what I would have packed for him!
 He did a fantastic job all on his own.
+We use these cute bento boxes.

 By assuming control over this task, your teen takes accountability for their own food choices and their own lives.